 good afternoon, here’s a photo I took while diagnosing buzzing in my acoustic guitar

-@ashfurrow first thing coming to my mind when seeing that pic preview in my timeline (and before seeing it full-size or reading your text): Abbey Road… Just missing those 4 dudes…
+@ashfurrow first thing coming to my mind when seeing that pic preview in my timeline (and before seeing it full-size or reading your text): Abbey Road… :awesome: Just missing those 4 dudes…

 @ashfurrow Thank goodness Brian Wilson didn't have that problem or The Beach Boys might not have such a rich back-catalogue.